 Conclusion:

-Xbox have rarely released anything over the last 10 years in terms of hardware (specifically only 2 main consoles and 2 digital editions) so a new console on the horizon and a possible handset are great developments for the company.
+Xbox have rarely released anything over the last 10 years in terms of hardware (specifically only 2 main consoles and 2 digital editions) so a new console on the horizon and a handset are great developments for the company.

 Nintendo has constantly been releasing new consoles, OLED editions, special editions and various controllers.
 Xbox needed to step up their game and follow Nintendo's steps or risk the chance of becoming obsolete.